 Rugby League came into being when 21 representatives of northern Rugby Union clubs met at the George Hotel in the town of Huddersfield on the 29th August 1895.
 Twenty agreed to form the Northern Rugby Football Union.

-The breakaway came about because of the refusal of the Rugby Football Union to agree to compensate players for loss of wages while playing the game.
+The breakaway came about because of the refusal of the Rugby Football Union to agree to compensate players for the loss of wages while playing the game.
 In 1922 the Northern Union was re-named Rugby League after the game found a foothold in Australia and New Zealand.

 One hundred years later the International Rugby Football Board declared Union open, ushering in the professional Union game.